ipleiria-robotics/indoor_positioning_uwb/software/README.md

 ## Overview

-On this folder the Python scripts and dataset are presented that we used to generate the position data and then analyse it later.
-The scripts are separated by folders depending on wich function.
-The main principle of this part of the repository is to collect the ranges measured from the Indoor Localization System using the Decawave's UWB kit's we installed and use a pos-processing analysis to study the error on the ranges and position.
-The ranges are obtained by the Tag device and the position is calcualted after.
+This folder contains Python scripts, the file containing the anchors coordinates (we measure with the theodolite) and dataset that we used to generate the position estimates and the error analysis.
+The scripts are separated by folders depending on which function.

+This part of the repository is used to collect the distances measured from the Indoor Localization System using the Decawave's UWB kit's we installed and to run a post-processing scripts to generate the position estimates and to analyse the error.
+The distances are measured by the Tag and the position is estimated after.
 The method to compute the position using the ranges obtained was the Iterative Least-square.

 ### Python packages